x-Vitaly-x/LearningGames/README.md

 This is a fun project I did to test the limits of Claude and how agents can be used to build complex projects will little knowledge of code and it's algorithms.
 For obvious reasons I can not put it on Github.

+For this case I want to build simple learning games, starting with a game I use to learn Japanese alphabet.
+I want to expand this project in the future to add more learning games for other topics, and the initial case study of learning Hiragana and Katakana is a good example.

+The mechanics are simple, for simple game mode you guess characters row by row.
+For advanced game mode, recommended after you beat the basic mode, you test your skills on the entire alphabet from the very beginning.
+Character disappears once correctly guessed five times, the objective of the game is to remove every character in the alphabet.
+Incorrect guesses cause lives to disappear.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.